 Encourage—and model—healthy, self-supporting behaviors for your child.
 That includes eating well, physical activity, getting enough sleep and taking mental breaks.
 Now could also be a good time to practice stress-managing tools, like yoga, meditation or breathing exercises, as a family.

 Limit your family’s exposure to news coverage of COVID-19.
 That includes social media, too.
 Constantly hearing or reading about the illness and its social effects can easily raise anxiety levels.
 Young children may also overhear things they don’t fully understand, and that can cause them to imagine the worst.

 Help your child feel more in control.
 While you don’t want to encourage obsessive behaviors, letting your child know that they can take steps against COVID-19 may make them feel less helpless.
-Show your child how to correctly wash their hands and use hand sanitizer.
+Show your child how to correctly wash their hands and use hand sanitizer and how to correctly wear a mask.
 Remind them to cover their coughs and sneezes and then throw away used tissues.
 Children of all ages may feel good about helping to clean and disinfect surfaces in your home.

 Watching out for Symptoms of Anxiety